Codecademy/docs/content/python/concepts/dictionaries/terms/update/update.md

   - 'paths/computer-science'
 ---

-The `.update()` method of a Python dictionary adds the entries from another dictionary, or an iterable of key/value pairs, to the dictionary.
+The `.update()` method of a Python dictionary adds the entries from another dictionary, or an iterable of key-value pairs, to the dictionary.

 ## Syntax